JeffersonLab/emu/README.md

         [echo]      prepare     - create necessary directories

+To generate a new EMU jar file, execute

+    ant jar

-To generate a new EMU jar file, type "ant jar" which will create the file and place it in build/lib.
+which will create the file and place it in build/lib.

 Included in the java/jars subdirectory are all auxiliary jar files used by the GUI graphics.
-These are installed when executing "ant install" and uninstalled when executing "ant uninstall".
+These are installed when executing

+    ant install

+and uninstalled when executing

+    ant uninstall

 ----------------------------